Lynching of George White: Local social climate

-These attitudes were especially complicated in Delaware.
 In his documentary "In the Dead Fire's Ashes," Stephen Labovsky describes the town of Wilmington as "North of the South but South of the North."
 This is because of its position as a border state during and after the U.S. Civil War.
-Scholar Michael J. Pfeifer describes this contradiction, saying "If the area's commercial interests were more aligned with...the industrial North, the state's social politics continued to reflect a Jim Crow orientation on matters of race and rights."
+Scholar Michael J. Pfeifer describes this contradiction, saying "If the area's commercial interests were more aligned with... the industrial North, the state's social politics continued to reflect a Jim Crow orientation on matters of race and rights."

 Events

 Murder of Helen Bishop

-On June 15, 1903, 18 year old Helen Bishop was assaulted on her way home from Wilmington High School.
-Helen was the daughter of Reverend Bishop.
-She was found unconscious at around 5 PM near Price's Corner, West of Wilmington, by a man and his daughter.
-Her appearance was described as "soiled and torn," and she had wounds around her body, most significantly on her neck.
-Bishop was rushed home immediately, but died the following afternoon, never having woken up.
+On June 15, 1903, 18-year-old Helen Bishop was assaulted on her way home from Wilmington High School.
+Helen was the daughter of a Rev. Bishop.
+She was found unconscious at around 5 pm near Price's Corner, west of Wilmington, by a man and his daughter.
+Her appearance was described as "soiled and torn," and she had wounds on her body, most significantly on her neck.
+Bishop was taken to her home immediately, but died the following afternoon, never having woken up.

 Town reactions

-Soon after the discovery of Helen Bishop, George White was arrested for the crimes committed against her.
-Though he did not fight the arrest, he did deny the claims.
+Soon after Helen Bishop was found, George White was arrested.
+Though he did not resist arrest, he did deny the charges.
 The evidence was circumstantial.
-White, who had two previous arrests, was described as a 24 year old laborer who was 5'9" and weighed 160 pounds.
+White, who had two previous arrests, was described as a 24-year-old laborer who was 5'9" and weighed 160 pounds.
 George Segars reported a man of that description running after Helen, who looked like she was rushing home.
 Two black women also mentioned seeing him walking behind Bishop that morning.

-That same afternoon, hundreds of people went to Helen Bishops's public funeral, which showcased the grief of the family, especially the mother.
+That afternoon, hundreds of people attended Helen Bishop's funeral.
 On June 21, 1903, a crowd of 3,000 gathered at the Olivet Presbyterian Church to hear Reverend Robert Elwood speak on the topic that he had advertised in the newspaper as "Should the Murderer of Miss Bishop Be Lynched?"
 Elwood spoke on the importance of quickly resolving the issue, and encouraged officials to take care of it before the citizens were forced to.
-To further agitate the crowd, Elwood brought out a container full of leaves, supposedly stained in Helen Bishop's blood.
+Further agitating the crowd, Elwood brought out a container of leaves supposedly stained in Helen Bishop's blood.